getredash/website/website/_kb/open-source/setup.md

 * `REDASH_GOOGLE_CLIENT_ID` (Google OAuth Client ID)
 * `REDASH_GOOGLE_CLIENT_SECRET` (Google OAuth Client Secret)

-Once updated, restart the web server (`docker up -d server`).
+Once updated, restart the web server (`docker-compose up -d server`).
 Once enabled, Redash will use Google OAuth to authenticate _existing_ user accounts.
 To enable automatic user creation who belong to a specific domain name, you can add this domain (or more) in the setting page:

 ![](/assets/images/docs/redash_google_oauth_domain.png)